VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft3.md

 **Step 2: Divide the Task into Smaller Steps**

 Break down the task into smaller, manageable modules.
-Then start working on each modules independently.
+Then start working on each module independently.

 **Step 3: Research Python Libraries**